corite/parallel-computing/docs/linear_algebra_1.md

 ### Coordinate-List-Representation

 - for each non-zero entry, save row, column and value
-- all other entries are implicitely zero
+- all other entries are implicitly zero

 ### Compressed-Row-Format-Representation